 The debate between carpet and hardwood is alive and well, with hardwood seeing an increase in popularity in recent years.
 However, some places in the home are just better suited to a soft floor covering than a hard one.
 One of the best examples of this is the bedroom.
 For most people, the bedroom is a cozy sanctuary from the bustle and activity of the rest of the home.
 The softness, quiet, and warmth of carpet often make it the best flooring option for this private oasis.

 Most people tend to prefer quiet when trying to sleep.
 No one wants to be woken up by the sound of someone else clomping through the bedroom.
-Obviously, carpet is quieter to walk on than hard flooring, and it helps to mask the sound of a partner walking around the room.
+Carpet is quieter to walk on than hard flooring, and it helps to mask the sound of a partner walking around the room.
 This can be especially beneficial when partners have different schedules.
-In addition, carpet absorbs sound—while hard flooring reflects it—reducing the noise of speech and other activity.
+Also, carpet absorbs sound—while hard flooring reflects it—reducing the noise of speech and other activity

 The Safer Choice

 Slips can happen easily, particularly if you’re half asleep.
 Stumbling to the bathroom in the middle of the night when you’re not quite awake could be hazardous on a hard, slippery floor.
 For kids’ rooms and nurseries, carpet is the logical choice.
 Young children are more prone to falling out of bed and will benefit from a softer landing place.
 And for babies who are crawling or learning to walk, carpet is much softer on the knees and much more forgiving during crash landings.